r-publishing/rdrive-testnet-launch/README.md

 ```

 ## Check wallets.txt
 The following two commands should output the same number.
-If they do not, then there are duplicate REV addresses in the wallet config files
+If they do not, then there are duplicate REV addresses in the wallet config files which need to be resolved
 ```bash
 cat wallets.txt|wc -l
 13942
 ```

 ```bash
 sort -u wallets.txt|wc -l
 13942
 ```

-## Get validators bonds.txt
+## Get bonds.txt
 ```bash
 wget https://raw.githubusercontent.com/r-publishing/rdrive-testnet-launch/master/testnet-launch.validator.bonds.txt
 mv testnet-launch.validator.bonds.txt bonds.txt